All Episodes

 You're in control of it, you see.

-That means you'll get my additional content, Steven Crowder's, Glenn Greenwald, Dave Rubens, Tim Paul's, all of those people for free.
+That means you'll get my additional content, Stephen Crowders, Glenn Greenwald, Dave Rubens, Tim Paul's, all of those people for free.

 Yes.

-And I wonder then now, um how see, I suppose it would be difficult to envisage uh Israeli government that was not impacted by Judaism and not impacted by the articles and uh artifacts and of the Jewish faith.
+And I wonder then now, see, I suppose it would be difficult to envisage an Israeli government that was not impacted by Judaism and not impacted by the articles and artifacts and of the Jewish faith.

-And I suppose my personal belief, and you please help me with this, is that uh the secularism comes out of enlightenment thinking, and it's the idea that the pinnacle of authuman authority of all of actually of all authority is human authority,
+And I suppose my personal belief, and you please help me with this, is that secularism comes out of Enlightenment thinking.

-that reason is our absolute God, and I think where we now find ourselves at odds, say from for me, I'm English, so I grew up with the church of England, And even as I say the phrase church of England, I can see where the church is, and I can see where England is in that power dynamic.
+And even as I say the phrase, church of England, I can see where the church is and I can see where England is in that power dynamic.

-And I suppose if one political party is making the claim that it's gonna do a better job of representing the kingdom, then it's gonna have to be pretty accountable across the board and just not just where convenient.
+And I suppose if one political party is making the claim that it's going to do a better job of representing the kingdom, then it's going to have to be pretty accountable across the board and not just where convenient.

-But there's also quite a lot of instruction that seems to suggest that you've better put down everything you own and follow me.
+But there's also quite a lot of instruction that seems to suggest that you better put down everything you own and follow me.

-And I would further I mean I'd say the Vatican doesn't go far enough in representing the principles of Jesus Christ.
+I mean, I'd say the Vatican doesn't go far enough in representing the principles of Jesus Christ.

 So I've got no problem saying the Republican Party doesn't do it.

-I say the rosary, I love the holy mother, and I believe we eat his flesh.
+I love the Holy Mother and I believe we eat his flesh.

 And for me, that means anywhere we sense that the kingdom of God and Jesus Christ is not being served.

-I don't like if Charlie Kirk's legacy is so that's why you should vote Republican, then I think I don't know that Jesus is up there like, yeah, that's what I meant.
+I don't like, if Charlie Kirk's legacy is, so that's why you should vote Republican, then I think, I don't know that Jesus is up there like, yay!

-If if if all that comes out of this is a political revival, that's gonna be short-lived and it's not gonna build the kingdom.
+If all that comes out of this is a political revival, that's going to be short-lived and it's not going to build the kingdom.

 It has to be a spiritual revival first.